khammamapatia/Problem_3/README.md

 # Problem_3
+isOnline:
+Script for scheduled check of websites availability and mail report.
+Suited for crontab job.

 Config:
 Create emails.lst file and fill it with each email in new line (as in emails.lst.example). leave an empty line in the end.